ec-europa/search_api_europa_search/README.md

  Without this processor, the Europa Search service will use their default parameters for highlighting texts, and the "check plain" format will be apply on all text fields.

+ ### Multilingualism

+ The module does not manage the multilingualism itself because Search API do it natively for the "content translation" (i18n) mechanism.

+ For entities for which the "Entity translation" (ET) mechanism manages translations, the use of the **version 2.x of the "[Search API Entity Translation]**(https://www.drupal.org/project/search_api_et)" module is required.<br />

+ #### Entity translation support: Configuration

+ In order to support multilingual searches based on Entity translation, you need to:
+ * Enable Search API Entity Translation (see above);
+ * Create an Search API index through the Search API index creation form (path: admin/config/search/search_api/add_index) as usual but by selecting one of these Item types to index:
+   - Multilingual Comment (indexing "ET" comments);
+   - Multilingual Node (indexing "ET" contents);
+   - Multilingual File (indexing "ET" files)
+   - Multilingual Taxonomy term (indexing "ET" Taxonomy terms);
+   - Multilingual Taxonomy vocabulary (indexing "ET" Taxonomy vocabularies);
+ * Continue the configuration with the specific configurations detailed the 2 previous sub-sections.

+In the current version, the module does not support "multiple" Multilingual types; I.E. an index covering several entity types.